-If an employer learns about criminal conviction record information at this time and contemplates taking adverse action based on such information, the employer may be required to conduct an Article 23-A analysis using the New York City Commission on Human Rights' ("Commission") Fair Chance Act Notice and evaluate the Article 23-A factors or the relevant fair chance factors.
+If an employer learns about criminal conviction record information at this time and contemplates taking adverse action based on such information, the employer may be required to conduct an Article 23-A analysis using the New York City Commission on Human Rights' ("Commission") Fair Chance Act Notice and evaluate the relevant fair chance factors, as required under the 2021 amendments to the FCA.

-This Article 23-A analysis is set forth in the New York State Corrections Law and requires employers to undertake a multifactor, case-specific analysis to
+This Article 23-A analysis is set forth in the New York State Corrections Law and requires employers to undertake a multifactor, case-specific analysis to evaluate whether there is a direct relationship between the applicant's prior criminal history and the position sought.
+Both city and state laws prohibit employers from discriminating against applicants based on their prior criminal conviction(s), unless: